 Industries Where Split Shifts Are Prevalent

 The prevalence of split shifts can vary significantly across industries.
-For instance, the transportation and warehousing industry had approximately 37.5% of its workforce engaged in shifts other than the standard daytime schedule.
+For example, about 37.5% of workers in the transportation and warehousing industry had shifts outside the usual daytime hours.
 In contrast, the leisure and hospitality industry had about 26.4% of its workforce working non-standard shifts, including split shifts.

 Hospitality:

 In the bustling world of hospitality, which includes hotels, restaurants, and bars, split shifts are a common scheduling strategy.
 This approach ensures that these establishments maintain an optimal level of staffing during peak meal periods and special events.
-Within this industry, various roles, such as front desk staff, chefs, servers, and bartenders, often seamlessly work split shifts to cover breakfast, lunch, and dinner services.
+In this industry, different roles like front desk staff, chefs, servers, and bartenders often work split shifts.
+They do this to cover breakfast, lunch, and dinner services.

 Public Transportation:

 Public transportation services, such as buses and trains, are vital in keeping communities connected around the clock.
 Many transportation personnel, including drivers, utilize split shifts to provide continuous coverage.
-These shifts are strategically designed to accommodate peak travel times, ensuring commuters have daily and night transportation options.
+Strategists designed these shifts to accommodate peak travel times, ensuring commuters have transportation options during the day and night.

 Healthcare: